Symbolism in landscape and (self) portraits

 Dinner in Spanish style at Casa de Arte.

-10.00 Tour of the Tabernas Desert with views of Spanish Hollywood.
-A 35 minutes hike from Oasys Minihollywood
+10.00 am Trip to the Tabernas Desert with views of Spanish Hollywood.
+A 35-minute hike from Oasys Minihollywood

 Lunch on the way back or in Lubrin.

-8.00 A beautiful trip to the Calar Alto observatory.
+9 a.m.
+A beautiful trip to the Calar Alto observatory.
 The observatory is located at an altitude of 2200 meters.
 The highest peak in the region.
 Nearby is La Merendera with fantastic views.
 Bring warm clothes, it is cold at that altitude.

-We will have lunch on the way.
+We have lunch on the way.
 A well-stocked cooler goes with us.

 Back to Lubrin through the mountains of Sierra de Los Filabres, via Seron.

-After breakfast it is time to return home.
+After breakfast, it's time to head back home.